UniversalViewer/universalviewer/README.md

 ## About

-The Universal Viewer is an [open source](https://github.com/UniversalViewer/universalviewer/blob/master/LICENSE.txt) project to enable cultural heritage institutions to present their digital artifacts in an [IIIF-compliant](http://iiif.io/) and highly customisable user interface.
+The Universal Viewer is an [open source](https://github.com/UniversalViewer/universalviewer/blob/master/LICENSE.txt) project to enable cultural heritage institutions to present their digital artefacts in an [IIIF-compliant](http://iiif.io/) and highly customisable user interface.

 Features: